the problem

 There have always been bad people attracted to the power of government.
 We know how to write robust rules that stop abusive behaviours.
 We need to make sure those rules are present at every level of government, everywhere and we must ensure they are constantly updated to protect against new forms of abuse.

-GCHRD History
+GCHRD history

 The